-Cha: An Asian Literary Journal, founded in 2007, a decade after the handover, is the first Hong Kong-based international English-language free-access online literary journal; it is dedicated to publishing quality poetry, fiction, creative non-fiction, reviews and photography & art.
+Cha: An Asian Literary Journal, founded in 2007, a decade after the handover, is the first Hong Kong-based international English-language free-access online literary journal; it is dedicated to publishing quality poetry, fiction, creative non-fiction, translations, reviews and photography & art.
 Cha has a strong focus on Asian-themed creative work and work done by Asian writers/artists.
-It publishes established and emerging writers/artists from around the world.
+It publishes established and emerging writers/artists/translators from around the world.

 The journal had a launch in Beijing on 31 August 2009 by Royston Tester.
 The March 2013 issue was launched on 7 March by guest editors Kaitlin Solimine (prose) and Marc Vincenz (poetry).
 The event was co-hosted by the Fairbank Center for Chinese Studies at Harvard University.